This document sets out our policy and practices on use and protection of any information that you give Williamsons when you use our services.

 You have the right not to be subject to a decision based solely on automated processing, which includes profiling, which produces legal effects concerning you or similarly significantly affects you.
 This right will not apply where the decision is necessary for entering into, or performance of, a contract between you and us, our regulator authorises or is based upon your specific consent.

-If you have any queries or complaints relating to how we use your data please contact our Data Protection Officer, Hayley White, by emailing her at firstname.lastname@example.org or by writing to us at 2 Church Street, Crewkerne, Somerset, TA18 7HR.
-Any request will be dealt with as quickly as possible and a reply will in any event be provided within one month of the request.
+If you have any queries or complaints relating to how we use your data please contact our Data Protection Manager, Hayley White, by emailing her at firstname.lastname@example.org or by writing to us at 2 Church Street, Crewkerne, Somerset, TA18 7HR.
+Any request will be dealt with as quickly as possible and a reply will be provided within one month of the request.

 MRW Law Ltd is a registered data controller, licensed by the Information Commissioner’s Office under number Z2951226.
 For further information visit the Information Commissioner’s Office website.